|NAME||DATE OFFICE COMMENCED||DATE OF RETIREMENT||REPRESENTING|

 David Greenhalgh - Co-opted Governor

-David has been a Governor at Turton for the past 7 years in which time he also sits on the school's Finance Sub-Committee and the Board of Turton School Sports Association.
+David has been a Governor at Turton since 2011.
+He currently sits on Teaching, Learning and Curriculum and Pupil Development, Wellbeing and Safeguarding Sub-Committees and the Board of Turton School Sports Association.
 David lives in the area, and also represents Bromley Cross Ward as a local councillor on Bolton MBC.
 A self-employed businessman, David's main interests are theatre, cinema and sport.

 David declares “Granny’s Attic” Antiques as his business interest His term of office expires 31.08.21.